 Students who pursue a sponsored project work in groups to complete a consulting project for a small or large business or nonprofit organization.
-Students conduct research and analysis, and work to implement findings in order to improve their sponsor’s information systems practices.
-Recent sponsors have included Intermountain Healthcare, the U.S. Olympic Speed Skating team, Extra Space Storage, and various departments at the University of Utah.
+Students conduct research and analysis and work to implement findings in order to improve their sponsor’s information systems practices.
+Some of our recent sponsors include Larry H. Miller Auto Group, Utah Transit Authority (UTA), Workers Compensation Fund, TwitchTV, Extra Space Storage, and various departments at the University of Utah.

 Project Summary: The objective was to automate a monthly Excel scorecard used by staff and executives at Ace Intermountain Recycling.
 The project team delivered a scorecard that was easily accessible via a web browser displaying the information and metrics that were originally calculated manually.
 The new scorecard can be accessed at any time, is continuously updated, and easy for management to maintain.